 As a singer, it is crucial that you keep yourself hydrated.
 When you sing with a dry throat, you may end up producing enough friction in your throat.
 Hence, you should drink water.
 You should also drink eight glasses of water or more every day to keep yourself hydrated.
 Refrain likewise from eating unhealthy food and avoid unhealthy habits.

 You should always try to sing within your natural voice range to avoid damage to your vocal cords.
 You can add a bit of rasp to your voice but don’t overdo it.
 Moreover, you should keep your vocal cords safe while trying to develop a raspy singing voice.
-Don’t sing all the parts of a song in a raspy voice.
+Don’t sing all the parts of a song in this kind of voice.
 You should only pick those parts wherein you can insert a raspy voice.
 This means you should use your raspy voice sparingly.